Documentation

 zephr.EncryptionError | AES-GCM encryption failed |

-zephr.ApiError | Server returned an error.
-Has .status_code attribute. |
+zephr.ApiError | Server error.
+Has .status_code and .code attributes. |

 zephr.NetworkError | Connection failed or timed out (10s) |